jeremenichelli/jeremenichelli.github.io/conferences/index.md

 ## Short bio

-_Front end engineer with experience in performance, scalability and best practices.
-Currently working in Design Systems at Typeform and member of webpack documentation team._
+_His interest for web development started back when he opened a website for the first time as a child and asked himself why it was so slow.
+He's currently working in Design Systems at Typeform and member of webpack documentation team._

 ## Long bio